AlfredoColunga/django-tasks-app/README.md

-# Django Notes App
+# Django Tasks App
-A Django web application with authentication, to manage notes.
+A Django web application with authentication, to manage tasks.